Wednesday, February 25, 2009

 Me: No. Mind if I go for a bit?

 Me: (Running the numbers.
 Thirty-six cans divided my three girls, only one of whom is wholly invested in seeing the stunt through.)
 Yes.
-I can.

 Dad: Go ahead.